Tuesday, April 14, p.m. Room 34

 M.Loccufier, E.Noldus, University of Ghent, Belgium

-- Robust Control for Uncertain Linear Systems with Online Adjustment
+Robust Control for Uncertain Linear Systems with Online Adjustment of Target Trajectory

 M.Maki, K.Hagino, University of Electro-Communications, Tokyo, Japan